abhay01pandey/E-commerce-Sales-Performance-Dashboard/README.md

 # Workflow
 The dashboard development followed a robust BI process focused on clear, actionable data segmentation:

 Data Ingestion & Cleaning: Raw sales data was imported into Power BI.
-Power Query was used to ensure data types were correctly formatted and to handle any missing or anomalous values
+Power Query was used to ensure data types were correctly formatted and to handle any missing values
 .
 Metric Calculation (DAX): Measures for core KPIs (Total Amount, Profit, AOV) were defined using DAX.

 Visualization & Segmentation: Visuals were built to segment performance across four key dimensions:

-Geographic: Sales amount by State (Maharashtra, Madhya Pradesh, etc.).
+Geographic: Sales amount by State (Maharashtra, Madhya Pradesh).

 Product: Quantity by Category (Clothing, Electronics, Furniture).

 Customer: Sales amount by Top Customer Name.

 Time: Monthly profit trend analysis.

 Interactivity: Filters for Quarter (Qtr 1-4) and State were implemented to allow dynamic drilling into the data.

 # Dashboard Insights